akif-dogan/arweave/http_iface_docs.md

     "last_tx": "",  // Base64 encoded ID of the last transaction made by this wallet.
 Empty if this is the first transaction.
     "owner": "",    // The public key making this transaction.
     "target": "",   // Base64 encoded SHA256 hash of recipient's public key.
 Empty for data transactions.
-    "quantity": "", // Decimal string representation of the amount of sent BIG in winston.
+    "quantity": "", // Decimal string representation of the amount of sent BIG in wei.
 Empty for data transactions.
     "data": "",     // The Base64 encoded data being store in the transaction.
 Empty for transfer transactions.
-    "reward": "",   // Decimal string representation of the mining reward BIG amount in winston.
+    "reward": "",   // Decimal string representation of the mining reward BIG amount in wei.
     "signature": "" // Base64 encoded signature of the transaction
 }
 ```